Definition: Ataxia is a term to describe loss of balance.

 Drug / Toxin induced cerebellar dysfunction:

-These include drugs; Clonazepam, Tegretol, Phenobarb, Primidone, Dilantin and toxins including; acute alcohol intoxication, alcoholism, solvent abuse , lead / mercury
+These include drugs; Clonazepam, Tegretol, Phenobarb, Primidone, Dilantin and toxins including; alcohol intoxication, alcoholism, solvent abuse , lead / mercury

 Trauma to the cerebellum